Seb943/scrapeOP/README.md

 This repository contains : <br />
 1. A set of functions to scrape whatever league you wish :
     1. Clone the repository or download it
-    2. Set your chrome driver location at line 20 in *functions.py*
+    2. Set your chrome driver location at line 20 in *functions.py*.
+NB : path is written with double slashes
     2. Open *FinalScraper.py* and use one of the functions to scrape, that is as simple as this!

 :information_source: Functionalities :